 Once you understand the parameters with which this lens was designed, and can appreciate the unique look that the lens is able to produce, this is an incredible lens that doesn’t really have any competitors.

-Check the price of the Sigma 45mm f/2.8 on Amazon.
+Check the current street price of the Sigma 45mm f/2.8 on Amazon.

 Sigma 65mm f/2 DG DN Contemporary